emonson/MAPA_cpp/README.md

-EMonson C++ MAPA Code based on Mauro Maggioni & Guangiang Chen's Matlab code using Eigen as a base, plus IGL, boost tokenize, tinyxml2.
+EMonson C++ MAPA Code based on Mauro Maggioni & Guangiang Chen's Matlab code using Eigen as a base, plus IGL, boost tokenize, tinyxml2, SVDLIBC, ANN, dirent, and TCLAP.
 All dependencies besides CMake itself and compilers, etc, are included in the lib/ directory.

 CMake is used for the build system.
 Build out of source from the root directory.
 The main MAPA clustering application and custom code is in